 Notice of Determination

-On April 5, 2019, the Director of the Alameda County Department of Environmental Health approved the MED-Project LLC document entitled, "A Product Stewardship Plan for Unwanted Medicine from Households, Alameda County, California", dated February 15, 2019, as revised March 27, 2019.
-This stewardship plan was submitted in compliance with the Alameda County Safe Drug Disposal Ordinance, Chapter 6.53 of Title 6, Alameda County General Ordinance Code.
+On September 7, 2022, the Director of the Alameda County Department of Environmental Health approved the Alameda MED-Project LLC documents entitled, "A Product Stewardship Plan for Unwanted Medicine from Households," dated June 29, 2022, as revised on August 31, 2022 and "A Product Stewardship Plan for Sharps from Households," dated June 26, 2022, as revised on August 31, 2022.
+These stewardship plans were submitted in compliance with the Alameda County Safe Drug Disposal Ordinance, Chapter 6.53 of Title 6, Alameda County General Ordinance Code and Alameda County Safe Consumer-Generated Sharps Disposal Ordinance, Chapter 6.54 of Title 6, Alameda County General Ordinance Code, respectively.

 PREVIOUSLY APPROVED PLANS

-There are now 83 collection sites throughout Alameda County where residents can drop-off their unwanted prescription and OTC drugs, including 43 sites where residents can also drop-off used Sharps.
-This updated information includes sites managed by the Alameda MED-Project Stewardship Organization, as well as several Walgreen's stores where an independent unwanted drug collection program was initiated during 2016.
+There are now 103 collection sites throughout Alameda County where residents can drop-off their unwanted prescription and OTC drugs, including 60 sites where residents can also drop-off used Sharps.
+This updated information includes sites managed by the Alameda MED-Project Stewardship Organization and the Inmar Intelligence Stewardship Organization.

 Alameda MED-Project LLC Annual Reports and Report Supplements